Did you know that grandparents make up more than one one-third of the adult U.S. population?

 - 86% of grandparents bake cookies.

 Cookies and grandparents make the world a better place.
 But after caring for so many, grandparents often need care themselves.
+Whether that’s by asking them if they want to move into 55+ apartments or having an in-home carer, there are lots of options.
 Heart disease, stroke, and cancer are the most common conditions affecting those 65 and older.
-Dementia and Parkinson’s disease also top the list.
+Dementia and Parkinson’s disease also top the list, these all require a large amount of care.

 These conditions can be devastating and require your grandparents to stay in senior care centers so that they can get the help that they need, they don’t diminish any of the love between grandparents and grandchildren.